 Formal interviews have been conducted in five privately-owned organisations, selected by Hanoi University, a research partner of the Graduate School of Management.
 Two of the interviewees were European managers working for Vietnamese companies.
 All respondents were university educated males between the age of 30 and 50.
 Only three interviews were dedicated to Human Resource Management as respondents were shared with other research groups in the Hanoi expedition.

 The research was undertaken following the Straussian school of Grounded Theory (Jones and Noble 2007).
 All interviews were conducted very openly and covering a wide range of topics across the field of Human Resource Management (Appendix B on page 50) and no hypothesis was defined prior to the data collection process.
 The questionnaire was loosely followed to allow for an open dialogue between the interviewers and the respondents.
 Depending on the reaction of the respondent, certain topics were discussed in more detail than was the case with other interviews.
 This method of interviewing allowed for greater flexibility and for gathering contextually rich information.
-It also provided an atmosphere in which participants were more open to provide data than would be the case in a closed interview.
+It also provided an atmosphere in which participants were more open to providing data than in a closed interview.

 All participants were fully informed about the purpose of the interview by means of a Participant Consent Form.
-This contained, besides the consent form, also a form to withdraw consent and an outline of the generic purpose of the expedition.
+This contained, besides the consent form, also a form to withdraw consent and an outline of the general purpose of the expedition.
 This form did, however, not contain a return address to submit the request and as such, no withdrawals have been received.
-One participant was willing to be interviewed, but refused to sign the consent form.
+One participant was willing to be interviewed but refused to sign the consent form.
 The interview continued, but the data has not been used in the report.
-All data obtained from the interviews remains confidential.
+All data obtained from the interviews remain confidential.
 Participating organisations and managers have been deidentified in this report.
 The raw research data is kept by the authors and will be destroyed after the results of the subject have been published by the University.

 A collective application for all research groups in the Hanoi expedition was submitted to the University Human Ethics Committee (UHEC).
 The application excludes recording of the interview.
 No verbatim transcripts have thus been prepared and analysis relied solely on notes taken during the interview.
 Although some proponents of grounded theory argue against taping and transcribing of interviews (Charmaz 2006), it was found to be a restrictive requirement for this research.
 In one interview, the respondent was a German expatriate who only spoke Vietnamese and German.
 Since no Vietnamese translator was present, one of the researchers conducted the interview in German, simultaneously translating to the other researchers and taking notes.
-The directive not to record interviews restricted the research and constrained the quality of the data as the dynamics of the interview not always allowed accurate note taking.
+The directive not to record interviews restricted the research and constrained the quality of the data as the dynamics of the interview not always allowed accurate note-taking.

-After each interview, the raw notes were transcribed by both researchers and in those cases were both were present, notes were compared to ensure consistency.
-The raw data was collated into a single document and coded in accordance with the standard procedures in Grounded Theory, as described in the previous chapter.
+After each interview, the raw notes were transcribed by both researchers and in those cases where both were present, notes were compared to ensure consistency.
+The raw data were collated into a single document and coded in accordance with the standard procedures in Grounded Theory, as described in the previous chapter.
 After Coding, seven categories emerged from the data, some of which with their own subcategories.
 Sorting of all data revealed that some categories are linked to each other (such as Motivation and Reward).